aidapedia/gdk/README.md

-# devkit
+# DEVKIT
-Development Kit that used on daily coding bases.
+Development Kit that is used on a daily coding basis.